bc-compsci-club/club-connect/CONTRIBUTING.md

 # Contributing

+**__Note__: At this time, we are only accepting contributions from currently matriculated Brooklyn College students*

 Thank you for your interest in contributing to the club's website!
-No matter how large or how small, we welcome all contributions made by students at Brooklyn College.
+No matter how large or how small, we welcome all contributions made by **students at Brooklyn College**.
 Our club is community-driven and our goals are to help students improve their technical skills and further their education in computer science.

 # Table of Contents